Recycle to Read Toys

 All schools and individuals who register for the Recycle to Read campaign will receive a single-use discount code to access special prices in the Collins Recycle to Read book catalogue.

-Full usage instructions are available on the Collins website.
+Full usage instructions are available on the Collins website and video below:

 Help and Contact